-- 1. Jewelry: No jewelry such as bracelets, necklaces, rings, custom rings. (plain flat wedding bands are allowed). - 2.
+- 1. Jewelry: No jewelry such as bracelets, necklaces, rings, custom rings.
+Plain, flat wedding bands are allowed. - 2.
 Earrings: May wear stud earrings no larger than 1/4 inch, one per ear.
-No "grills", orother unnatural appendages, or other facial piercings. - 3.
-Fingernails: Must be clean, short and natural (per Public Health Coderecommendations). - 4.
+No "grills", or other unnatural appendages, or other facial piercings. - 3.
+Fingernails: Must be clean, short and natural (per Public Health Code recommendations). - 4.
 Tattoos: Students with tattoos shall be prepared to cover them up at the discretion of faculty and/or the clinical facility. - 5.
 Hair: Men and women shall wear their hair off the collar and out of their eyes.
-Beards and mustaches must be short and neatly trimmed. - 6.
+Beards, goat tees and mustaches must be short, neatly trimmed and pass the (N-95) fit test. - 6.
 Makeup: Use in moderation - 7.
 Eating: Food and beverages are to be consumed in approved designated areas.
 No eating in front of patients unless this is an activity sanctioned by the team. - 8.
 Gum: No gum in clinical areas.